 When talking about income inequality in the Philippines, the discussion would always focus on the poor vs. rich divide.
-But now, in the time of COVID-19 and the government-imposed lockdown, it has shifted to the poor vs. middle class.
+But with the recent economic challenges that the country has faced, it has shifted to the poor vs. middle class.

 This raises the question: Who should the government help more, the poor or the middle class?
 Before we get to that, it's important to understand first the different social classes in the Philippines.